Monster-Wang/Traffic-System/README.md

 # Traffic-System
-A demonstrate to imitate the crossroad's traffic condition
+A demonstrate to imitate the crossroad's traffic condition base on Qt